-\keypoint{Domain Adaptation (DA)} is the closest topic to DG and has been extensively researched in the literature~\cite{gong2012geodesic,long2015learning,long2016unsupervised,balaji2019normalized,saito2018maximum,ganin2015unsupervised,kang2019contrastive,hoffman2018cycada,lu2020stochastic,liu2020open}.
-Both DA and DG aim to tackle the domain shift problem ($P_{XY}^{\mathcal{S}} \neq P_{XY}^{\mathcal{T}}$) encountered in new test environments.
+\keypoint{Domain Adaptation (DA)} is the closest topic to DG and has been extensively studied in the literature~\cite{gong2012geodesic,long2015learning,long2016unsupervised,balaji2019normalized,saito2018maximum,ganin2015unsupervised,kang2019contrastive,hoffman2018cycada,lu2020stochastic,liu2020open}.
+Both DA and DG aim to tackle the domain shift problem (i.e., $P_{XY}^{\mathcal{S}} \neq P_{XY}^{\mathcal{T}}$) encountered in new test environments.
 Differently, DA assumes the availability of sparsely labeled~\cite{kulis2011you} or unlabeled~\cite{gong2012geodesic} target data for model adaptation, hence having access to the marginal $P_X^{\mathcal{T}}$.
-Though there exist different variants of DA where some methods do not explicitly use target data during training, such as zero-shot DA~\cite{peng2018zero} that exploits task-irrelevant but target domain-relevant data (equivalent to accessing the marginal), their main idea remains unchanged, i.e.~to leverage additional data that expose information related to the target domain.
-As shown in Table~\ref{tab:compare_topics}, studies in DA share some commonalities with DG, such as single-~\cite{gong2012geodesic} and multi-source~\cite{iccv19domainnet} DA, and heterogeneous DA~\cite{panareda2017open,liu2020open,cao2018partial,you2019universal}.
+Though there exist different variants of DA where some methods do not explicitly use target data during training, such as zero-shot DA~\cite{peng2018zero} that exploits task-irrelevant but target domain-relevant data (equivalent to accessing the marginal), their main idea remains unchanged, i.e., to leverage additional data that expose information related to the target domain.
+As shown in Table~\ref{tab:compare_topics}, research in DA shares some commonalities with DG, such as single-~\cite{gong2012geodesic} and multi-source~\cite{iccv19domainnet} DA, and heterogeneous DA~\cite{panareda2017open,liu2020open,cao2018partial,you2019universal}.